MelSumner/womeninstem/README.md

 - Pull request review
 - Quality review

-## Expectations

-1. Submit information that can be verified.
-2. Be kind.

 ## Adding or updating information

 To request that information is added or updated, please visit the [Issues page](https://github.com/MelSumner/womeninstem/issues) and interact with the "New Issue" link (it looks like a button).